SpiralOutDotEu/sui-raffler/README.md

 # Sui Raffler

+> 🎉 **Create Your Own On-Chain SUI Raffle in Minutes!** 🎉
+>
+> No coding required to launch your own decentralized raffle on Sui blockchain.
+Create exciting raffles, let users participate, and watch as winners are automatically selected and rewarded.
+Join the future of fair and transparent raffles!

 A decentralized raffle system built on the Sui blockchain that allows users to create and participate in raffles with automated winner selection and prize distribution.

 ## Overview